SmartForest-no/wheelRuts_semanticSegmentation/README.md

 To select the different models edit in ```run.py``` the ```model_name``` variable to fit your preferred models.
 The doubleTrack model can be interesting for some as it produces a segmentation for each single track of the forestry machines (see image below).

-## Training with your data
+# Training with your data
-Saheba can you please fill in here ...........
+In case you want to re-train the model using your own data......Saheba can you please fill in here ...........